can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ```

 Setting timezone doesn't have any special meaning there, it's just some
-stable values that allows us to compare timestamps
+stable values that allows us to compare timestamps.
+Threshold is there
+to filter out small inconsitencies between time stamps.

+After this was done I had a clear way to get posts to merge and it
+appeared to be an interesting exercise!
+Fundamentally speaking there are
+two parts: first we need to map all the fields supported by client to
+the fields in a raw response, and second we need to take post body
+from the response which happens to be html most of the time and convert
+it into markdown.

+### Fields

 ### Markdown

-### Fields

 ## Common Lisp gems